AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/streaming/http.md

 | `id` | The `id` of your newly created connection.
 This will herein be referred to as `{CONNECTION_ID}`. |
 | `etag` | An identifier assigned to the connection, specifying the revision of the connection. |

-## Get data collection URL
+## Get streaming endpoint URL

-With the connection created, you can now retrieve your data collection URL.
+With the connection created, you can now retrieve your streaming endpoint URL.

 **API format**